itzg/docker-minecraft-server/minecraft-server/README.md

 ## Server configuration

-You can either switch between world saves or run multiple containers with different saves by using the `LEVEL` option, where the default is "world":

-    docker run -d -e LEVEL=bonus ...

-**NOTE:** if running multiple containers be sure to either specify a different `-v` host directory for each `LEVEL` in use or don't use `-v` and the container's filesystem will keep things encapsulated.

-The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as

-    docker run -d -e 'MOTD=My Server' ...

-If you leave it off, the last used or default message will be used. _The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._
+### Op/Administrator Players

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as

 	docker run -d -e OPS=user1,user2 ...

+### Server icon

 A server icon can be configured using the `ICON` variable.
 The image will be automatically downloaded, scaled, and converted from any other image format:

-    docker run -d -e ICON=http://..../some/image.png
+    docker run -d -e ICON=http://..../some/image.png ...

+### Level Seed

+If you want to create the Minecraft level with a specific seed, use `SEED`, such as

+    docker run -d -e SEED=1785852800490497919 ...

+### Game Mode

+By default, Minecraft servers are configured to run in Survival mode.
+You can change the mode using `MODE` where you can either provide the [standard numerical values](http://minecraft.gamepedia.com/Game_mode#Game_modes) or the shortcut values:

+* creative
+* survival

+For example:

+    docker run -d -e MODE=creative ...

+### Message of the Day

+The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as

+docker run -d -e 'MOTD=My Server' ...

+If you leave it off, the last used or default message will be used. _The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._

+### World Save Name

+You can either switch between world saves or run multiple containers with different saves by using the `LEVEL` option, where the default is "world":

+docker run -d -e LEVEL=bonus ...

+**NOTE:** if running multiple containers be sure to either specify a different `-v` host directory for each `LEVEL` in use or don't use `-v` and the container's filesystem will keep things encapsulated.

+## JVM Configuration

+### Memory Limit

 The Java memory limit can be adjusted using the `JVM_OPTS` environment variable, where the default is the setting shown in the example (max and min at 1024 MB):